-Here’s an eye-opening statistic: In Wisconsin, deaths from falls outnumber deaths from breast and prostate cancer combined.1 Wisconsin recorded 1,383 deadly falls in 2017 alone within its elderly population.
-Roughly one-third of Wisconsin’s fatal falls can be attributed to alcohol use.
+Here’s an eye-opening statistic: In Wisconsin, deaths from falls outnumber deaths from breast and prostate cancer combined.
+Wisconsin recorded 1,383 deadly falls in 2017 alone within its elderly population.

-A recent Wisconsin State Journal series on fatal falls2 is raising awareness of this growing public health issue.
-According to the Centers for Disease Control and Prevention (CDC),3 Wisconsin’s elderly population has the nation’s highest rate of deadly falls, which is more than double the national average.
+According to the Centers for Disease Control and Prevention (CDC), Wisconsin’s elderly population has the nation’s highest rate of deadly falls, which is more than double the national average.
 Minnesota is not far behind.
-There is no one reason for this excessive fall rate, but contributing factors include –
+There is no one reason for this excessive fall rate, but some contributing factors include harsh Midwest winters that bring slippery sidewalks and an older population, which is projected to increase.

 What can older adults do to prevent falls?
-The CDC recommends a four-step approach4 –
+The CDC recommends a four-step approach-

-- Fall-proof your home.
 Install handrails for all stairs, put away clutter that can be a trip hazard, and improve your lighting.
-In the bathroom: remove small throw rugs, use non-slip bath mats and install grab bars next to the bath and toilet.

-For more ways to fall-proof your home, download a home safety checklist and other resources at cdc.gov/steadi
+For more ways to fall-proof your home, download a home safety checklist and other resources from cdc.gov/steadi.